Adam Wermus | firstname.lastname@example.org | 757-333-2488

 |Flexibility of Springs||Conservation of Energy on a Pendulum||3-Body Largest Possible Time Step|

 To see a mathematical step by step for Parker-Sochacki, code, and more animations of a simulation, click on one of the sections above.
 I also have section for Stereoscopy where I created 3D images of a cornet, Motion Capture where I replicated a form from the James Madison University Tae Kwon Do Club, and a Trumpet Research section where I created a 3D mouthpiece, submerged a trumpet in liquid nitrogen, and experimented with putting helium and Sulfur Hexafluoride through the trumpet.
+My resume is at the bottom.

 |Stereoscopy||Motion Capture||Trumpet Tube|